 Manx fur is thick and double-coated, making them healthy shedders, but also highly tolerant of colder weather and water.
-Manx cats have been found in virtually every color and pattern combination, with all-white or color-pointed Manx being the rarest, and orange, tabby, and tortoiseshell being the most common.
+Manx cats have been found in virtually every color and pattern combination, with all-white coats or color-pointed Manx being the rarest, and orange, tabby, and tortoiseshell being the most common.

 Though known to be short-haired, long-haired cats of the same genetic makeup do exist.
 How they are treated is a matter of some debate.
 The Cat Fanciers Association (CFA) says the Manx can be both long- or short-haired, but exhibits them all as short hairs, regardless of actual coat length.
 Other governing bodies in Europe and Asia list the long-haired cats as a separate breed, called the Cymric.

-But now, the moment you’ve all been waiting for.
 The Manx's lack of tail is the result of a naturally occurring genetic mutation.
 This, coupled with the Isle of Man's small size and geographic isolation, allowed the dominant-gene trait to run rampant among the Isle's cat population.

 Despite their reputation for taillessness, Manx cats can actually manifest in one of five categories:

 The Manx is a sweet-tempered, easygoing cat.
 While possessing a strong independent streak, they are loyal to their family units, often following their favorite humans around the house.
-They can be wary of strangers, and may not always take to children.

 The Manx's double coat tends to require fairly constant care.
 Brushing daily is the most effective way of keeping loose hair to a minimum and keeping coats looking smooth and free of tangles.
-Expect the shedding seasons to be especially fun, as both coats drop a bit of mass.
+Expect the shedding seasons to be especially fun, as both coats (long and short) drop a bit of mass.

 The Manx has existed for centuries on the Isle of Man.
 While their exact origin is a matter of some debate, they were almost certainly created when a cat with a spontaneous short-tailed mutation was introduced to the island, most likely by either Nordic or Spanish sailors.
 Due to the island's small size and relative isolation from the mainland, combined with the mutation's high degree of penetration, the Manx gene became the dominant trait among the island's cat population.

 The Manx is not the only short-tailed cat in the world, nor are all non-tailed cats automatically Manx.
 Breeds like the Japanese bobtail are thought to have been created in a similar fashion (genetic mutation meets geographic isolation) but developed independently.
-Visually comparing a Manx with one of these other tailless breeds shows several physical differences that make the Manx immediately recognizable.

 Manx have existed for at least three centuries, having been first recorded in 1807 and written about as a well-established breed.
 When the CFA was founded in 1904, the Manx was one of the founding breeds.